Danielhiversen/flux_led/README.md

-### led_flux.py
+### Magic Home / flux_led

-This is a utility for controlling stand-alone Flux WiFi LED light bulbs.
+This is a utility for controlling stand-alone Magic Home devices.
 The protocol was reverse-engineered by studying packet captures between a bulb and the controlling "Magic Home" mobile app.
 The code here dealing with the network protocol is littered with magic numbers, and ain't so pretty.